Monday, April 12, 2010

 WHAT PROCESSES CONTROL THE FLOW OF MATERIALS IN AND OUT OF THE CELL?

-• Active transport is process that allows molecules to move in and out of the from an area of low concentration to an area of high concentration and requires energy and the assistance of a transport protein.
+- Active transport is a process that allows molecules to move in and out of the cell from an area of low concentration to an area of high concentration.
+It requires energy and the assistance of a transport protein.

 To learn more, click this link.
 CELL ANIMATION VIDEO